-- C. Prevent Steep Increases in Child Care Tuition Rates The General Assembly must protect child care centers from costs associated with litigation and insurance rate adjustments that stem from responsible and expected practices to comply with government directives throughout the crisis.
-Two actions are needed: - 1.
-The Commonwealth must immediately pass legislation to impose an immunity from tort liability associated with claims related to COVID-19 to all Commonwealth certified child care providers that are authorized to continue to operate pursuant to the Governor's Executive Order / Declaration of Emergency. - 2.
-The Commonwealth must prohibit unemployment compensation experience rate increases by the State Unemployment Fund or any private unemployment compensation providers or self-insurance pool administrators associated with any and all COVID-related employment separations.
+C. Prevent Steep Increases in Child Care Tuition Rates - The General Assembly must protect child care programs from costs associated with litigation that stem from responsible and expected practices to comply with government directives throughout the crisis.

+The Commonwealth must immediately pass legislation to impose an immunity from tort liability associated with claims related to COVID-19 to all Commonwealth certified child care providers that are authorized to continue to operate pursuant to the Governor's Executive Order / Declaration of Emergency.

-Implementing these statutory changes will:
+Implementing this statutory change will: